AlexLoitzl/dim_sum_playground/README.md

+This is just a playground to experiment with dim sum: The actual development is hosted at https://gitlab.mpi-sws.org/iris/dimsum

 # Coq development for DimSum: A Decentralized Approach to Multi-language Semantics and Verification

 This folder contains the Coq development for the paper "DimSum: A Decentralized Approach to Multi-language Semantics and Verification".